AsheshPangma/OpenLANE-Physical-Design/README.md

 ![](Day4/slack.png)

 The figure below shows, net with higher delay is selected and replaced with buffer of larger size.
 This might improve slack value or make it worse.
 Replacing cells with larger buffer will increase the cell area.
+We also set the maximum fanout to 4 by using the command below:

+`set ::env(SYNTH_MAX_FANOUT) 4`

 ![](Day4/net_replace.png)